 Phil Nickinson, editor in chief

 Phil spent more than 11 years as a copy editor, page designer and news editor at a daily newspaper in Florida before taking the reins of Android Central in December 2009.
-Phil's current weapon of choice: A Galaxy Nexus, HTC One X, Samsung Galaxy S3 or whatever else happens to be charged at the time.
+Phil's current weapon of choice: The Moto X or Nexus 5, or whatever else happens to be charged at the time.
 He's @philnickinson on Twitter, or on Google+.
-Find all of his posts here, and e-mail him at email@example.com.
+Find all of his posts here, and e-mail him at firstname.lastname@example.org.

 Chris Parsons (aka Bla1ze), writer, Canada